open-component-model/MPAS/docs/concepts/external-secrets.md

         property: .dockerconfigjson
 ```

-Note two things of importance.
+Note two things of importance:

 First, the same `namespaceSelector` that defines where the secrets will be created.
 We use the same `exists` operator
 here as in the store.
 This allows external secrets to replicate secrets into every future project that might be created
-without the need of an admin or any controller, to update this object with the name of the new namespace.
+without the need of an administrator or K8s controller, to update this object with the name of the new namespace.

 Second, we have an annotation that is applied to the secret here: